 Paul has been committed to reducing health inequalities and improving care for older people for the whole of his career and is an Honorary Fellow by Distinction of the Faculty of Public Health in recognition of his contribution to these fields of work.

 Mick is a chartered accountant and experienced chief executive.
 Before joining ExtraCare in January 2016 he was chief executive of the Student Loans Company, a government-funded ‘digital exemplar’ organisation that distributes £18 billion per annum and has seven million customers.
 Mick has also previously been chief executive of Advantage West Midlands, the regional development agency for the West Midlands.
-He has held a number of non executive director roles in the public, private and charity sectors and is currently a Council Member at the University of Birmingham and non executive director of Birmingham’s Hippodrome Theatre.
+He has held a number of non executive director roles in the public, private and charity sectors and is currently a Council Member and Chair of the Audit Committee at the University of Birmingham and non executive director of Sandwell and West Birmingham NHS Trust.
 Born in Ballymena, Northern Ireland, Mick has lived in the Midlands for most of his life.
 Mick supports Aston Villa and enjoys running, music, reading and gardening.
 Mick was appointed as a Deputy Lieutenant for the West Midlands in 2018.

 He currently holds a number of non-executive positions, including Company Secretary for Amati Orchestra Limited and both Treasurer and Chairman of The Gay Gordons.

-At ExtraCare, Dave is a member of the Operations Committee and the Fundraising, Research and Advocacy Committee.
+David is a member of the Audit and Assurance Committee and Fundraising, Research and Advocacy Committee.

 Rebekah has a breadth of background across the public sector and local government including research, policy development and the delivery of strategic regulatory programmes.
 She is currently Director of Programmes and Projects at Ofwat, with responsibility for corporate governance and the risk assurance framework.

-Rebekah is a member of ExtraCare’s Fundraising, Research and Advocacy Committee.
+Rebekah is a member of the Fundraising, Research and Advocacy Committee and Nominations and Renumerations Committee.

 Mary is an experienced financial and commercial executive with knowledge of the private, public and voluntary sectors, including in relation to major capital projects and development.
 Mary has held a number of non-executive and charity trustee roles across the Midlands and is currently Deputy Chair at The Royal Wolverhampton NHS Trust, a Trustee of Performances Birmingham (the charity which runs Symphony Hall and Town Hall in Birmingham) and Trustee and Vice Chair of Midlands Art Centre (mac).